-Rachel Barr has been appointed PNZ Marketing Manager, part-time.
-In her role, Rachel will lead initiatives to grow Paralympics New Zealand and the NZ Paralympic Team brand awareness, using the inspirational power of the Paralympic Movement and NZ Paralympians and Para athletes to contribute to a fully inclusive New Zealand.
-Her role includes deepening the engagement of PNZ supporters and attracting new supporters, promoting participation in Para sport, promoting PNZ as a charity and maximising commercial outcomes.
+PNZ has appointed Rachel Barr as Marketing Manager, part-time.
+In her role, Rachel will lead initiatives to grow Paralympics New Zealand and the NZ Paralympic Team brand awareness.
+Her work uses the inspirational power of the Paralympic Movement, Paralympians and Para athletes to build a fully inclusive New Zealand.
+This includes deepening and growing the PNZ supporter base, promoting participation in Para sport, promoting PNZ as a charity and maximising commercial outcomes.

-As Marketing and Brand Manager at Netball New Zealand for 13 years, Rachel has extensive experience working across marketing, commercial and events.
-In 2021, she contracted to PNZ leading the Tokyo 2020 Paralympic Games marketing campaign including development of the One Team, One Spirit brand positioning.
+Rachel was Marketing and Brand Manager at Netball NZ for 13 years.
+She brings extensive experience working across marketing, commercial and events.
+In 2021, she contracted to PNZ leading the Tokyo 2020 Paralympic Games marketing campaign.
+This involved developing the One Team, One Spirit brand positioning.

 For further information, go to paralympics.org.nz/about/team/

-Strengthen and Adapt programme overview and latest updates can be found here: paralympics.org.nz/pathway/strengthen-adapt/
+Find Strengthen and Adapt programme overview and latest updates here: paralympics.org.nz/pathway/strengthen-adapt/